Silverpeas/Silverpeas-Izpack-Installer/README.md

 Izpack Installer for Silverpeas

 To build a new Izpack installation archive of Silverpeas, follow the below statements:
+- Change the project version in the pom.xml if needed
 - Go to the src/main/silverpeas_preparation_scripts/ folder
 - Run the Bash script buildsilverpeas.sh with as argument the version number of Silverpeas to prepare.
 For example:
 ```